NeuralCoder3/ocaml_bignum/ReadMe.md

 An integer is represented by a sign together with a natural number.
 The sign is implemented using sum types to avoid boolean blindness.

+Additional to the ambiguity of the underlying natural numbers, zero has two encodings (positive and negative).

 ### Notations

 We present a functor on a bignum implementation that overwrites the usual integer operations with the custom ones.